 - A quarter cup of chopped carrots

-- A quarter cup of grated parmigiano – reggiano cheese
+- (optional) A quarter cup of grated parmigiano – reggiano cheese

 - One eight of a cup of finely chopped parsley

-- Half a clove of garlic, mashed with a little pink salt
+- (optional) Quarter clove of garlic, mashed with a little pink salt

 Put the broth to boil in a deep saucepan or a skillet.
 After it boils, salt it lightly and let it simmer.
 Combine the ground meat, the egg, the carrots, the cheese, the parsley and the garlic paste into a bowl, and form the mixture into 1-inch meatballs.

 Drop the meatballs into the simmering broth and let them simmer with it for about 5 minutes or until lightly cooked.
 Cook and stir the pasta for about 6 or 7 minutes.
 Let everything cool off and serve the meatballs on top of the pasta.
 Watch your dog enjoy this Thanksgiving dinner for dogs!